Tintenklecks/IBProgressButton/README.md

 #Installation
-Well, I would install it with Cocoapods ... but
+Well, I would install it with Cocoapods ...

+    pod "IBProgressButton"

+but if you prefer it the conventional way, just include the files

+**IBCircularProgressButton.h**and**IBCircularProgressButton.m**
+in your project.
 #License
+I hate this stuff.
+So I chose MIT ... this seems the one that is the most liberal ;-)

+Means: Do what you want (but keep in mind, that I took parts from *Jose Luis Martinez de la Riva* ... what a cool name ;-)